CarsonTSmith/GrackleLib/README.md

 ### Prerequisites

-To build this project you will need to install rapidjson-dev.
+To build this project you will need a C++11 compiler, GNU Make, and a shell.
+You will also need to install rapidjson-dev.
 You can get this from a package manager.
 Rapidjson is a header only C++ json library that Grackle uses internally.

 ### Installation